Warehouse and Distribution Centres Height Safety Systems

-This guide outlines the critical safety risks, relevant Australian regulations, and the practical steps facility managers, safety leads, and asset owners can take to create safer, more compliant warehouse operations.
+This warehouse access systems guide outlines the critical safety risks, relevant Australian legislation, and the practical steps facility managers, safety leads, and asset owners can take to create safer, more compliant warehouse operations.

-Height risks are embedded in everyday tasks.
-Some are obvious; others are easy to miss in planning stages.
+Height risks are embedded in everyday tasks in distribution centres.
+Some are obvious, and some are easy to miss in the planning stages.

-• Accessing rooftop HVAC, solar systems, and skylights
+• Accessing rooftop HVAC, solar systems, plant machinery and cooling towers

 • Replacing high bay lighting or ventilation fans